matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 either via an `Authorization` header with a `Bearer` token or an `access_token` query parameter.

-The existing endpoints under `/_matrix/identity/api/v1/` continue to be unauthenticated.
+The existing endpoints under `/_matrix/identity/api/v1/` continue to be unauthenticated but will be deprecated.
 ISes may support the old v1 API for as long as they wish.
+Once ISes remove support for the old APIs, those endpoints must return HTTP Status 404.
 Clients must update to use the v2 API as soon as possible.

 OpenID authentication in the IS API will work the same as in the Integration Manager API, as specified in [MSC1961](https://github.com/matrix-org/matrix-doc/issues/1961).